Capitalisk/ark-dex-adapter/README.md

-# Lisk v3 DEX Adapter
+# Ark DEX Adapter

-DEX adapter module for lisk-core v3 blockchain.
+DEX adapter module for the Ark blockchain.